infosecwatchman/eyeSegmentAPI/README.md

 From the folder this was downloaded from execute the command: `go build -ldflags="-s -w" .` which will build everything

 NOTE: The `chrome-win` directory and the `chromedriver` binary must be in the same directory as the eyeSegmentAPI binary in order to run properly.
 Running the binary with no switches will give you a help page of all of the available switches.

+## Syntax

+The following commands can be used with eyeSegmentAPI.exe

+- -c Print Zone ID from given name

+- -d Get all destination zones from selected source

+- -f int Set how many days to look back into the data (default 3)

+- -fS string Specify server to connect to, will use the embeded FQDN if configured.

+- -n string Specify a Zone name to lookup

+- -oD Export data given destination.
+(Requires -n)

+- -oS Export data given source name.
+(Requiers -n)

+- -p string Specify password to connecto server with.
+Will use the embedded password if configured

+- -s Getall source zones from selected destination

+- -t flag to test functions

+- u string Specify username to connect to servier with.
+Will use embedded username